AP: Ivanka, Kushner could profit from tax break they pushed

 Ivanka Trump’s advocacy for the Opportunity Zone program “creates a direct conflict of interest with her spouse’s investment in Cadre,” said Virginia Canter, chief ethics counsel for the nonprofit Citizens for Responsibility and Ethics in Washington.

-The couple’s financial disclosures show their jointly held financial empire is worth between $200 million and $800 million, with much of it in real estate, including a stake of between $25 million and $50 million in a holding company with an ownership stake in Cadre.
-Those documents require recusal from dealing with policy matters that touch on real estate and “would have a direct and predictable effect on Cadre.”
+The couple’s financial disclosures show their jointly held financial empire is worth between $200 million and $800 million, with much of it in real estate, including a stake of between $25 million and $50 million in Cadre.
+Those documents state they must recuse themselves from dealing with policy matters that touch on real estate and “would have a direct and predictable effect on Cadre.”

 Abbe Lowell, ethics counsel for the couple, said in a statement that Ivanka Trump “adheres to the ethics advice she has received from counsel about what issues she can work on and those to which she is recused.”